abhi0324/OpenKruise-Karmada-OCM/multi-cluster-orchestration.md

             storage: 1Gi
 ```

-#### SidecarSet
+## SidecarSet

 **What Works Well:**
 - Sidecar injection, basic status reporting.

 **Limitations:**
-- Pod selector may not match pods in all target clusters; injection strategy may not work as expected in multi-cluster scenarios.
+- Pod selector in `SidecarSet` may not match pods in all target clusters as expected if selectors are highly specific to a cluster's environment.
+- Injection strategy (e.g., `Always`, `IfNotPresent`) may require careful consideration in multi-cluster scenarios to ensure sidecars are injected consistently and correctly across distributed pods.

-> **Workaround:** Use `OverridePolicy` to adjust selectors per cluster and use explicit injection strategy for predictable behavior.
+> **Workaround:** Use `OverridePolicy` to adjust selectors per cluster, or ensure your pod labeling strategy is consistent across all clusters.
+Explicit injection strategies (`Always`, `IfNotPresent`) can help ensure predictable behavior.

 **Recommended Configuration:**
 ```yaml